denx20/Hoo-Ray/README.md

 # Hoo-Ray

 Meet Hoo-Ray: Ray-like distributed execution engine for Haskell, written in Haskell.
-Hoo-Ray uses an abstract syntax tree parser to parsing the data dependencies in the main function of a given Haskell program, and a greedy scheduler for scheduling all computations that have their dependency ready.
+Hoo-Ray uses an abstract syntax tree parser for parsing the data dependencies in the main function of a given Haskell program, and a greedy scheduler for scheduling all computations that have their dependencies met.

 This project is done as part of the course [CS 512: Distributed Systems](https://courses.cs.duke.edu/spring23/compsci512/) at Duke University in Spring 2023.